teracyhq/dev/docs/style_standards.rst

 Common Standards
 ----------------

 #.
-Line length limit must be within 100 characters (80 characters limit is recommended).
+Line length limit must be within 100 characters (80 characters limit is recommended)

 #.
-4 spaces for indentation; no tab character is allowed.
+4 spaces for indentation; no tab character is allowed

 #.
-No trailing whitespace.
+No trailing whitespace

 #.
-An empty newline at the end of file.
+An empty newline at the end of file

 Document Standards